A Castle for Christmas: Plot

 The next day, Sophie continues bonding with the locals.
 As her dad was a barber, she does everyone in the knitting club's hair.
 The group then helps spruce up her room in the castle.
-They tell Sophie that, as their landlord, Myles is working to pay off the farmland debt so they all will be able to continue living in their homes, although he would still be homeless.
+They tell Sophie that, as their landlord, Myles is working to pay off the farmland debt.
+So, they all will be able to continue living in their homes, although he would still be homeless.

-Lexi later tells Sophie she can't come for Christmas, as her dad is remarrying then.
-Myles overhears, telling her he's a fool.
+Lexi later tells Sophie she cannot come for Christmas, as her dad is remarrying then.
+Myles overhears, telling her he is a fool.
 He then divulges his wife left him for someone with a more prestigious title.
 Myles takes Sophie to the Dun Glen Holy Wishing Well.
 He mentions the first duke and duchess had held a Christmas party for years for the village, inspiring Sophie to want to do the same.

 They later enjoy themselves at the pub.
 Back at the castle, they choose to ignore their definite chemistry.
 The next day, Sophie helps Thomas lead a tour through the house as she is recognized, still has writer's block and just spoke with her impatient editor Claire.
 It is well-received by the visitors.

 Following Sophie down to the knitting group's meeting, Myles confronts her.
-Complaining she is everywhere, she reiterates that she's not going anywhere, so he stomps off.
+Complaining she is everywhere, she reiterates that she is not going anywhere, so he stomps off.
 Back at the castle, as they need a tree, they get one in the woods together.
 The knitting club then helps decorate and sing carols.

 That evening, Sophie is trying on a gown from one of the closets for the upcoming party.
 Before she can finish getting it on, the dog Hamish leads her to Myles' door.
-They can't resist each other, kiss passionately and spend the night together.
+They cannot resist each other, kiss passionately and spend the night together.
 In the morning, Christmas eve, Myles blows up when she asks him to continue living there with her.
-Hurt, she declares that he wins, as staying would only remind her of him.
+Hurt, Sophie declares that he wins, as staying would only remind her of him.

 Sophie wheels her suitcase into town, but Eamon's taxi 'breaks down', so she gets a room in the B&B but refuses to go to the party.
 Myles appears, apologizes and confesses he loves her.
 Going to their Christmas party, Lexi has come, thanks to Myles.
 In the final scene, Sophie McGuinty is back on the talk show, promoting her new best-seller.